the Old house

 Echoes of the past.
 Like a ghost dream.
 We just exist, for a while.
 Sharing pain and frustration.

 Louis XIV himself would have been envied.
-His view from above would be his castle, now laid hollow like an abandonned construction site of a glorious past.
-Even the past doesn’t seemt to past.
+His view from above would be from his castle, now laid hollow like an abandonned construction site of a glorious past.
+Even the past doesn’t seem to past.
 At least for me.
 With a press of a button, I can revisit it.
 Can post it.
 Can write about it and share.

 Just like the view from above just now.
-Every roof looks all the same, and my pain of the past seems insignificant.
+Every roof looks all the same, and my pain of the past seems so universal.
 I wish for you what I always for myself: a roof over your head, and love in your heart.
 That’s why we, despite being nomadic, still linger and refuse to leave the site of our loved ones, albeit buried underground for days.

 Published by